nikitahl/social-elements-for-wpbakery/readme.txt

 1. Social Elements in Social tab in Add Elements panel
 2. Social Share Buttons element preview
 3. Social Profile Links element preview
+4. Settings page in the WordPress admin area

 == Changelog ==

 = 1.1 =
 * Update: Improved Share Buttons labels appearance and accessibility.
-* Update: Improved Profile Links color option.
 * Update: Added URL validation for Facebook embed.
+* New: Added option to specify Profile Links color.
 * New: Added option to specify Share Button color.
 * New: Added lazy loading option for social embeds.

 = 1.0.1 =
 * Updated: Used the oEmbed for all supported services for better compatibility and performance.

 = 1.0 =